 Vserver Aggregate: Automatically selected based on the Node.

-DNS Environment: Select the DNS environment based on the DC location.
+DNS Environment: Select the DNS environment based on the DC location.DO NOT USE A DIFFERENT SITE/MODULE DNS.

 DNS Domain & DNS server: Once the DNS environment is selected it will automatically populate the DNS domain and DNS server.